goneri/goneri.lebouder.net/content/posts/2021/01/my-github-workflow.md

 * my fancy feature
 * fix: correct the test-suite
 * fix: fix the fix
-* fox: typo in previous commit
+* fix: typo in previous commit
 * bla

 And this is fine, because most of the time, the branch will ultimately be squashed (one branch -\> one Git commit) during the final merge.

-GitHub workflow is certainly more friendly for newcomers but it tends to be a source of complexity when you want to work on several PR at the same time.
+GitHub workflow is certainly more friendly for newcomers but it tends to be a source of complexity when you want to work on several PRs at the same time.
 For instance, I work on a new feature, but I also want to cherry-pick an experimental commit from a contributor.
 In this case I must remove this commit before I push my branch back on GitHub, or the extra commit will end-up in my feature branch.

-Another example, if I'm working on a feature branch and find an issue with something unrelated, I need to switch to another branch to commit by fix and push it.
+Another example, if I'm working on a feature branch and find an issue with something unrelated, I need to switch to another branch to commit my fix and push it.
 This is cumbersome and often people just prefer to merge the fix in their feature branch which leads to confusion and questions during the code review.

 To simplify, Gerrit allows better code modularity but also implies a better understanding of Git which is annoying when we try to attract new contributors.
 This is the reason why we use the current workflow.

 To address the problem I wrote a script called push-patch (https://github.com/goneri/push-patch).
 I use it to push just my commits.
 For instance, I work on this branch:

 * 1: doc: explain how to do something
-* 2: typo: adjust a little details
+* 2: typo: adjust a few details
 * 3: a workaround for issue #19 that should not be merged

-The two first commits are not directly related with the feature I'm implementing.
+The first two commits are not directly related to the feature I'm implementing.
 And I would like to submit them immediately.

 push-patch will allow me to only push the change 1 and 2 in two dedicated PR.
 Both branches will be based on main and can be merged independently.